 Meanwhile, spread mustard on one slice of bread.
 Distribute the cheese evenly over the mustard, season with fresh black pepper and top with second piece of bread.

-When the pans are hot enough to vigorously sizzle a drop of water, remove them from the heat and place the sandwich, top-side down in the middle of one pan. (if your pans are a different size, this would be the larger one.)
+When the pans are hot enough to vigorously sizzle a drop of water, remove them from the heat and place the sandwich, top-side down, in the middle of one pan.
+(If your pans are a different size, this would be the smaller one.)
 Spritz the slice now facing you, as well as the bottom of the other skillet.
 Lay the skillet right on top of the sandwich.
-If the top pan isn't cast iron, weigh it down with a brick, can, or something of similar heft.
+If the top pan isn't cast iron, weigh it down with a brick, can or something of similar heft.